This post is all about how to plan and execute the perfect week-long vacation for any age in Puerto Vallarta.

 The last mine was abandoned in 1921 and what was once a city of 20,000 people became a ghost town and fell into oblivion.

 Today 600 families live in the town which looks the same way it did in its heyday full of public squares, the old prison, adobe homes, and silver shops.
 You’ll have to join the tour to get the full story of this once prominent city.

 Puerto Vallarta 360 City Tour

-Puerto Vallarta vacation would be complete without a tour of the city itself!
-For this, we chose to go with Gray Line and I’m so happy we did.
+A Puerto Vallarta vacation wouldn’t be complete without a tour of the city itself!
+For this, we chose the Puerto Vallarta 360 City Tour and I’m so happy we did.

 Our tour guide was a PV native named David.
 We enjoyed his dry sense of humor that he mixed in with information about the city, both good and bad.
 He explained the effect tourism has had on local residents and the real estate market.
 I think it’s something that all travelers need to be aware of and it was very interesting to hear from a local.

 The tour is very aptly named as we saw every corner of the city.
 It started off in Pitillal, the oldest neighborhood in Puerto Vallarta.
 We got to try some fresh, locally grown pineapple and a traditional Mexican ice pop.
 We also toured the church beside the central square.

 From there we went to the mangroves and learned about the effort to protect the crocodiles.
 They are being forced out of their natural habitats because of development.

 After that, we headed south to the Malecon and learned about the sculptures, tried a Tuba drink from the Tuba man, toured the Virgin of Guadalupe Church, and stared in awe of the scenery from the Los Nogalitos and Mismaloya viewpoints.

 The tour finished with a traditional Mexican lunch a tequila tasting.